Frequently Asked Questions About Iowa’s Workers’ Compensation Laws

 What kind of notice does an employee have to give to their employer about a work-related injury?

-- Employees have 90 days to provide notice of the injury to the employer unless the employer has actual notice of the injury already, which is often the case.
+Employees have 90 days to provide notice of the injury to the employer unless the employer has actual notice of the injury already, which is often the case.

-- Employer must file a First Report of Injury with the state, regardless of whether or not the employer ultimately accepts liability.
+An employer must file a First Report of Injury with the state, regardless of whether or not the employer ultimately accepts liability.

-- Statute of Limitations – Employee must file for benefits within two years of the injury or within three years of the last payment of monetary workers’ compensation benefits.
+Employees must file for benefits within two years of the injury or within three years of the last payment of monetary workers’ compensation benefits.

-- Discovery Rule/Manifestation: If a worker is unaware of the nature and seriousness of the injury until later, the first time the worker appreciated the injury as severe or work-related can extend both the statute of limitations and notice periods.
+The rule of discovery or manifestation states that if a worker is unaware of the nature and seriousness of the injury until later, the first time the worker appreciated the injury as severe or work-related can extend both the statute of limitations and notice periods.
 If you think your work injury may have a notice or statute of limitations issue, consult an attorney to see if these exceptions may apply in your case.

 Does the employee have to prove negligence?